 Building on the Momentum of Your Employee Engagement Strategies

-When starting your journey to becoming a top employee engagement company, remember to be patient and adopt a growth mindset.
-As you implement new strategies, keep an eye on metrics such as satisfaction scores, participation rates, retention, and absenteeism to identify where you can improve going forward.
-Look for tools to facilitate and accelerate employee engagement efforts, such as workplace giving software.
+When starting your journey toward becoming a top employee engagement company, remember to be patient and adopt a growth mindset.
+As you implement new strategies, keep an eye on metrics like satisfaction scores, participation rates, retention, and absenteeism to identify improvement areas.
+Additionally, invest in any tools you need to facilitate and accelerate employee engagement efforts, such as workplace giving software.

 If you’re interested in learning more about engaging employees as a socially responsible company, check out these additional resources:

-- Employee Giving 101: A Blueprint for Modern Companies.
+- Employee & Workplace Giving: Blueprint for Modern Companies.
 Explore the benefits of launching employee giving programs and learn from top CSR companies in this guide.

 - Corporate Volunteerism: A Quick-Start Guide to Success.
-Find out how you can create an engaging corporate volunteer program and inspire employees to participate.
+Learn how to create an engaging corporate volunteer program and inspire employees to participate.

 - 11+ Best CSR Software for Impact, Engagement, and ROI.
 Discover the top CSR software tools that can help your company engage its employees and boost its brand reputation.

-Andy Howell is the CEO of Uncommon Giving, a Charleston-based social impact platform that helps companies engage employees in workplace giving and volunteering—think of it as “generosity-powered” employee engagement.
-Uncommon Giving provides modern, cost-effective tools for employers to live their corporate values, improve employee morale, and enhance brand reputation.
-Andy has spent the majority of his career working with SaaS companies serving the nonprofit, HR, and social impact spaces, including Blackbaud, Benevity, Benefitfocus, and Bloomerang.
-In his role today, he brings a distinct point of view to the meaningful connection between corporate social responsibility, employee engagement, and the desire to make the world a better place.
+Andy Howell is the CEO of Uncommon Giving, which provides modern, cost-effective workplace giving and volunteering tools for employers to live their corporate values, improve employee morale, and enhance brand reputation.
+Andy has years of experience working with SaaS companies serving the nonprofit, HR, and social impact spaces, including Blackbaud, Benevity, Benefitfocus, and Bloomerang.
+He has served as a featured speaker at the DisruptHR conference, and his company was recognized as one of the best tech startups in South Carolina by the Tech Tribune multiple years running.
+In his role today, he brings a distinct point of view to the meaningful connection between CSR and employee engagement.